LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 ------------------------

 In the code above, the pump simply returns data from one location.
 But in our use case we need to get data from multiple locations, which means we need to get data from multiple API's URL.
-Next, we decide which trigger source we will use .
+Next, we decide which trigger source we will use.
 ::
     class LoadSource(bspump.TriggerSource):